shuvra-matrix/DALL-E-2-Clone--MERN-/README.md

 - **Text-to-Image Generation:** Input a text description, and DALL-E 2 will generate an image that matches your description.

-- **OpenAI API Integration:** Utilizes the OpenAI API from RapidAPI to power the image generation process.
+- **Hugging Face API Integration:** Utilizes the Hugging Face API to power the image generation process with the Stable Defusion 2.1 model.

 ## Technologies Used